-- Company-initiated cancellations of private passenger automobile policies for underwriting reasons are a result of driver license suspension, vehicle registration violations or material misrepresentation with most occurring within the first 60 days of coverage.
+- Company-initiated cancellations of private passenger automobile policies for underwriting reasons are a result of driver license suspension, vehicle registration violations or material misrepresentation, with most occurring within the first 60 days of coverage.
 Company-initiated cancellations of homeowners policies for underwriting reasons are generally a result of changes in the risk, failure to address inspection deficiencies or material misrepresentation with most occurring within the first 60 days of coverage.
-Written notice of cancellation with the specific reason for the cancellation is sent to the policyholder at least 23 days prior to the cancellation effective date. - Written non-renewal notices for unacceptable private passenger automobile and homeowners risks are provided to policyholders at least 45 days prior to the non-renewal effective date.
-The notices state the specific reason for the non-renewal.
+Written notice of cancellation with the specific reason for the cancellation is sent to the policyholder at least 23 days prior to the cancellation effective date. - Company cancellations for non-payment of premium for private passenger automobile policies are provided at least 20 days prior to the cancellation effective date and for homeowners policies, are provided at least 10 days prior to the cancellation effective date. - Written non-renewal notices for unacceptable renewals of private passenger automobile and homeowners risks are provided to policyholders at least 45 days prior to the non-renewal effective date.
+The notices state the specific reasons for the non-renewals.